filip-husnik/pseudofinder/README.md

 The resulting chromosome map will show the original annotation in the center track, and pseudogenes will appear on the outer track in red.

+## Versions and changes

+Read the ChangeLog.txt [https://github.com/filip-husnik/pseudo-finder/blob/master/ChangeLog.txt] for major changes or look at Github commits for everything else [https://github.com/filip-husnik/pseudo-finder/commits/master].

 ## Contributing

 We appreciate any critical comments or suggestions for improvements.
 Please raise issues or submit pull requests.

 ## License

-This project is licensed under the GNU General Public License v3.0 - see the [LICENSE.md](LICENSE.md) file for details
+This project is licensed under the GNU General Public License v3.0 - see the [LICENSE.md](LICENSE.md) file for details.

-## Acknowledgments
+## Acknowledgements

-* This code was inspired mostly by work on bacterial symbionts in early stages of becoming intracellular and strictly host-associated.
+This code was inspired mostly by work on bacterial symbionts in early stages of becoming intracellular and strictly host-associated.
 This ecological shift releases selection pressure ('use it or loose it') on many genes considered essential for free-living bacteria, so relatively recent symbionts can have over 50% of their genes pseudogenized.

 ## References